feathersjs/docs/guides/migrating.md

 ## Status

-The final v5 release is expected around the end of 2021.
+The final v5 release is expected in the first quarter of 2022.
 Aside from the breaking changes and new features documented here, it will feature a new customizable CLI generator and a flexible schema definition system (more to follow when those pre-releases are ready).
 For more information

 - Follow [the v5 milestone](https://github.com/feathersjs/feathers/milestone/11) - open issues are in development, closed issues are already published as a prerelease
 - See the current [v5 Changelog](https://github.com/feathersjs/feathers/blob/dove/changelog.md#change-log)